CLARIAH/tool-discovery/API_USAGE.md

 ### Query by repostatus

 To get a list of tools with development status 'active' or 'inactive' according to repostatus.
-This filters out tools that are clearly experimental, abandoned or suspended and should return 'usable' tools.
+This filters out tools that are clearly concepts, work in progress, abandoned or suspended and should return a fair selection of usable tools for end users.

 ```sparql
 SELECT ?res ?status WHERE {